 When members of the community fail to exemplify these values by engaging in violation of the rules within the Code of Student Conduct, campus conduct proceedings are used to uphold standards.
 The student conduct process at CCC is not intended to punish students; rather, it exists to protect the interests of the community and to appropriately address those whose behavior is not in accordance with policies.
 Sanctions are intended to challenge students’ moral and ethical decision-making and to help them readjust behavior in accordance with community expectations.

 It is important to note that the student conduct process purposefully differs from the legal process.
-The student conduct process is not bound by court timelines, external rules of evidence, confrontational discourse or the burden of proof “beyond a reasonable doubt” used in the court system.
-However, the student conduct process does include some protections of due process afforded by the courts, such as written notice and a hearing before an objective decision-maker.
+The student conduct process is not bound by court timelines, external rules of evidence, confrontational discourse, or the burden of proof “beyond a reasonable doubt” used in a court proceeding.
+However, the student conduct process does include some protections of due process, such as written notice and a hearing before an objective decision-maker.

 No student will be found in violation of Central Community College policy without information showing that it is more likely than not that a policy violation occurred.
 Any sanctions will be proportionate to the severity of the violation and to the cumulative conduct history of the student.